"""

 noise_power = np.mean(np.square(self.baseline - baseline_mean))

-snr = 10 * np.log10(signal_power / noise_power) if noise_power > 0 else float('inf')
+10 * np.log10(signal_power / noise_power)

 return {

-'amplitude': float(peak_amplitude),
+"amplitude": float(peak_amplitude),

-'duration': float(duration),
+"duration": float(duration),

-'latency': float(onset_time),
+"latency": float(onset_time),

-'integral': float(integral),
+"integral": float(integral),

-'baseline_mean': float(baseline_mean),
+"baseline_mean": float(baseline_mean),

-'baseline_std': float(baseline_std),
+"baseline_std": float(baseline_std),

 }